 Just because you have a system to provide feedback to employees doesn’t mean that it works.
 Here are a few signs that it might be time to revamp your employee review process:

 - High turnover

 - Burdensome manual work and data input

 - Irregular feedback intervals

 - Performance reviews fall to the back burner

 - Overall dissatisfaction among employees or managers

-The goal of the employee review process is to offer useful information to help individuals progress and grow in their career.
+The goal of the employee performance management process is to offer useful information to help individuals progress and grow in their career.
 But, most of the time, managers feel like they are just going through the motions to check something off their to-do list.
 If you notice this trend in your company, then right now is a great time to implement a new system that will help improve development, engagement, and performance.